keyboard_arrow_up

 Bottoming

-Impressing a stamp or die to the background of the characters or design.
-Bottoming also refers to the ironing out of metal displaced by a stamping die.
+The process of impressing a stamp or die deeply into a material to ensure the characters or design reach the background.
+It also refers to smoothing out metal that has been displaced by a stamping die.

 Character